adelheidsoftware/adelheid-website-11ty/src/about.md

 title: 'About'
 layout: 'layouts/about.html'
 permalink: '/about/index.html'
-sitemapChangefreq: monthly
+sitemapChangefreq: weekly
 displayFooter: true
 ---

-Adelheid Software is an independent game development studio founded in 2023 by Aaron Yoder, a passionate software developer based in Columbus, Ohio.
-We are dedicated to creating innovative and engaging games that deliver exceptional experiences for all players.
+Adelheid Software is an independent game and software development studio founded in **Columbus, Ohio** on Saturday, **November 18, 2023** by Aaron Yoder.

 ## Our Story

-Adelheid Software started as an idea in 2018, when Aaron was working on [Riskrieg](https://www.riskrieg.com/), a world-domination simulation game designed to be played via Discord.
+**Adelheid Software** started as an idea in 2018, when Aaron was working on [Riskrieg](https://www.riskrieg.com/), a world-domination simulation game designed to be played via Discord.
 After working on Riskrieg for 3 years and building up a community and a brand, Aaron decided to sit down and work on his dream of creating a game development studio.
 That idea became Adelheid Software.

 ### Our Mission